awsdocs/aws-server-migration-service-user-guide/doc_source/prereqs.md

 + When preparing Amazon EC2 Linux VMs for migration, make sure that at least 250 MiB of disk space is available on the root volume for installing drivers and other software\.
 For Microsoft Windows VMs, configure a fixed pagefile size and ensure that at least 6 GiB of free space is available on the root volume\.

 ### Booting<a name="boot"></a>
 + UEFI/EFI boot partitions are supported only for Windows boot volumes with VHDX as the image format\.
 Otherwise, a VM's boot volume must use Master Boot Record \(MBR\) partitions\.
 In either case, boot volume cannot exceed 2 TiB \(uncompressed\) due to MBR limitations\.
 **Note**
 When AWS detects a Windows GPT boot volume with an UEFI boot partition, it converts it on\-the\-fly to an MBR boot volume with a BIOS boot partition\.
 This is because EC2 does not directly support GPT boot volumes\.
-+ An imported VM may fail to boot if the root partition is not on the same virtual hard drive as the MBR\.
++ An imported VM might fail to boot if the root partition is not on the same virtual hard drive as the MBR\.
-+ A migrated VM may fail to boot if the root partition is not on the same virtual hard disk as the MBR\.
++ A migrated VM might fail to boot if the root partition is not on the same virtual hard disk as the MBR\.
 + Migrating VMs with dual\-boot configurations is not supported\.

 ### Networking<a name="networking"></a>